REPO4EU/network_medicine_drug_repurposing_tutorial/nextflow_pipeline/README.md

 <details markdown="1">
 <summary> Solution </summary>

+> This information can be found in the **Input/Network** section of the MultiQC report.
+> The used input network has **~12.800 nodes** and **~95.900 edges**.
 </details>

 What is the diameter of the input network?

 <details markdown="1">
 <summary> Solution </summary>

+> The input network diameter is **10** and can be found in the same section of the MultiQC report.
+> The diameter represents the longest shortest path between any two nodes in the network.
+> For a PPI network, a diameter of 10 is relatively large.
+Unfiltered, larger PPIs are typically much denser, with diameters around 6.

 </details>